Abigail Breslin: 2010s

 In 2011, Breslin voiced Priscilla, a cactus mouse in the film Rango, an animated throw-back to Spaghetti westerns, directed by Gore Verbinski.
 That same year, she also appeared in the romantic comedy New Year's Eve.
 In 2013, she appeared in the thriller The Call.
 The film received mixed reviews from critics.
 Andrew Barker of Variety wrote that Breslin "acquits herself well enough for a problematic role in which she's forced to cry and scream nearly continuously."
 The Call grossed $68 million worldwide.
 In 2013, Breslin also appeared in Haunter in the role of Lisa, a ghost who bonds with a future girl living in her house to stop an evil killing spirit with the help of his many victims.

-Breslin also starred in the film adaptation of Orson Scott Card's novel, Ender's Game The film received mixed reviews from critics but it was a disappointment at the box office, grossing only $125 million worldwide from a $110 million budget.
 In July 2012, she was cast in August: Osage County, the film adaptation of the Pulitzer Prize-winning play of the same name, alongside Julia Roberts, Benedict Cumberbatch, and Meryl Streep.
 August: Osage County was released in December 2013, and received mostly positive reviews.
+Breslin also starred in the film adaptation of Orson Scott Card's novel, Ender's Game The film received mixed reviews from critics but it was a disappointment at the box office, grossing only $125 million worldwide from a $110 million budget.
 In 2014, Breslin appeared in the crime drama Perfect Sisters.
-In January 2015, she was cast in Fox's horror-comedy series Scream Queens, which aired from September 2015 to December 2016.
+In January 2015, she was cast in Fox's horror-comedy series Scream Queens, as the wealthy, awkward sidekick to Emma Roberts' character, Libby Putney whose referred to as Chanel #5 for the majority of the series.
+The series aired from September 2015 to December 2016.

 In 2019, Breslin reprised her role as Little Rock in the horror comedy sequel film Zombieland: Double Tap.

 2020s

 In 2021, Breslin starred opposite Matt Damon in the crime drama film Stillwater from DreamWorks and Participant, directed by Tom McCarthy.

+In 2026, Breslin was cast as Cahlin in the fourth and final season of the Netflix series The Night Agent.

 Personal life

 In April 2017, Breslin stated that an ex-boyfriend had raped her, and she had since been diagnosed with PTSD.
 Breslin explained that she did not report being raped at the time because she "was in complete shock and total denial", "feared not being believed" by the police, worried about revenge by the assailant if he found out and concerned about him hurting her family.
 Breslin continues to advocate against sexual assault.

 Her father, Michael, died at age 78 on February 26, 2021, of complications related to COVID-19.

 In February 2022, Breslin revealed on Instagram that she was engaged to her longtime boyfriend Ira Kunyansky.
-They got married on January 28, 2023.
+They married on January 28, 2023.